-Subsequent to the end of the financial period the Company paid an insurance premium to insure certain officers of the Company.
+During the year the Company paid an insurance premium to insure certain officers of the Company.
 The officers of the Company covered by the insurance policy include the Directors named in this report.

 The Directors and Officers Liability insurance provides cover against all costs and expenses that may be incurred in defending civil or criminal proceedings that fall within the scope of the indemnity and that may be brought against the officers in their capacity as officers of the Company.
 The insurance policy does not contain details of the premium paid in respect of individual officers of the Company.
 Disclosure of the nature of the liability cover and the amount of the premium is subject to a confidentiality clause under the insurance policy.